CMS Modified NCD 148 for Lymphocyte Immune Globulin, Anti-Thymocyte Globulin (Equine), Effective March 7, 2026 — What Billing Teams Need to Know

-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 148 governing lymphocyte immune globulin, anti-thymocyte globulin (equine) coverage, effective March 7, 2026.
-Here's what billing teams need to know.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 148, the National Coverage Determination governing lymphocyte immune globulin, anti-thymocyte globulin (equine) coverage under Medicare, effective March 7, 2026.
+Here's what changes for billing teams.

 Quick-Reference Table